-One of the first meals that you can make with a healthy spin is Jambalaya.
+Here’s a healthy spin on our classic Cajun Jambalaya recipe, and it only requires a few changes!
 Instead of using pork, you can use chicken breast.
 Plus, our flavorful andouille sausage is going to take your dish over the top.
 All of the fresh veggies will be a healthy addition, plus the brown rice is also a lower calorie choice than traditional white rice.
-Here’s how to make some of your own.
+Here’s how to make the first of our healthy Cajun dishes.

 1 yellow onion, diced